Mustard (condiment): Etymology

 The English word mustard derives from Anglo-Norman mustarde and Old French mostarde (Modern French: moutarde).
-This comes from Latin mustum ardens ("burning must"), which was a condiment made by mixing grape must with ground mustard seeds to form a paste.
+This comes from Latin mustum ("must"), which was a condiment made by mixing grape must with ground mustard seeds to form a paste.
 Generally called Senf in German, mustard is also known in northern Germany by the similar word Mostrich.
 First attested in English in the late 13th century, 'mustard' was used as a surname a century earlier.

 History

 Evidence of mustard in the archaeological record is scarce since species in the Brassicaceae family do not accumulate silica and therefore do not produce phytoliths.

 The earliest evidence of humans using mustard plants as food dates to the Pre-Pottery Neolithic site of Jerf el Ahmar in Syria.
 Here ground mustard seeds identified as belonging to the genus Sinapis were part of a "seed cake" that has been dated to between 9224 and 8753 BC.

 Archaeological excavations in the Indus Valley have revealed that mustard was cultivated there.
-That civilization existed until about 1850 BC.
+The Indus Valley Civilization existed until about 1850 BC.

 Mustard has been used in Africa and China for thousands of years.
 Mustard greens have been popularly consumed in China.
 Yellow mustard paste originated in China during the Zhou dynasty (1046–256 BC), when the mustard seeds were ground and made into paste.
 It was often used in the royal courts during the Zhou Dynasty to help whet the appetite for the later courses in a meal.

 The Romans mixed unfermented grape juice (the must) with ground mustard seeds (called sinapis) to make ‘burning must’, mustum ardens.
 A recipe for mustard appears in De re coquinaria, the anonymously compiled Roman cookery book from the late fourth or early fifth century: the recipe calls for a mixture of ground mustard, pepper, caraway, lovage, grilled coriander seeds, dill, celery, thyme, oregano, onion, honey, vinegar, fish sauce, and oil, and was intended as a glaze for spit-roasted boar.